OliviaAdongo/solid-state/readme.md

 Hello,

-thank you for purchusing SOLID STATE PROPERTIES Template.
+thank you for purchusing SOLID ROOTS PROPERTIES Template.